ShieldEdu/G4/G4-Project1.md

 - **Step 4: With ElevenLabs, each group transforms their simplified text into audio.
 This introduces students to text-to-speech technology, adding an auditory layer to their presentations.**

 - **Step 5: Finally, students will combine their simplified articles, images, and audio into a cohesive multimedia presentation.
-This comprehensive activity not only solidifies their understanding of the topic but also polishes their public speaking and technical skills."**
+This comprehensive activity not only solidifies their understanding of the topic but also polishes their public speaking and technical skills.**

 <br>